2020 Best Tablets Under $200

 Getting a top-end tablet experience without paying a premium price is a remote possibility.
 The Huawei MediaPad T5 comes as close to it as possible.
 Equipped with a Kirin 659 octa-core processor capable of clocking processing speeds in the range of 2.36 GHz, this Huawei offering is a powerful tablet that not only surpasses most other tablets in the under $200 price range with ease but also delivers impressive gaming power.
 It can not only run mid-level games with ease but also run the ones with heavy graphics when played on lower settings.

 The tablet sports a 10.1-inch display with a full HD screen with an impressive resolution of 1920×1200 pixels and a pixel density of 224 PPI.
-The IPS panel used in the screen offers great viewing angles too.
-However, the brightness levels are not a strong suit of this device.
+The IPS panel used on the screen offers great viewing angles too.
+However, the brightness levels are not a strong suit for this device.

 Reflections hamper visibility in bright sunlight, rendering it pretty much unusable in outdoor settings, especially on sunny days.
 The Huawei MediaPAd T5 also comes with two built-in speakers placed at the bottom, offering decent audio quality and volume.
 If you are an avid gamer looking a tablet specifically for this use, the Huawei MediaPAd T5 is hands-down a top choice among best tablets under 200.